-Port of Melbourne has ongoing maintenance dredging obligations to ensure the safe passage of ships visiting the port.
+Port of Melbourne has ongoing dredging obligations to ensure the safe passage of ships visiting the port.

 As a result of increased demand we need to ensure that these ships can safely berth at the Port of Melbourne.